ica574/Vicky/README.md

 Hey Vicky...
 What do you do?

  With the power of AI, Vicky understands your questions and replies back!
- However, Vicky lives on the Polygon blockchain.
+ Vicky lives on the Polygon blockchain.
 All software used is hosted on IPFS and can be analysed and also improved.
- One could create an app for himself as well as other Vicky users to use.
+ One could create an app for themself as well as other Vicky users to use.
 This is also hosted on IPFS and can be done through an in-app form.
- Vicky is also distributed through Valist to ensure it's decentralized ecosystem.
+ In addition, Vicky is distributed through Valist to ensure decentralisation.

  Some of these apps are token gated.
-The user must purchase License NFTs through our in-app store or through the Valist marketplace or Sapphire Launcher.
+The user must purchase License NFTs through our in-app store or through the Valist marketplace also known as Sapphire Launcher.

 ## Tech Stack